 Airbnb

 Airbnb offers a six-month paid apprenticeship program for individuals interested in becoming software engineers.
-Affiliated with the Kapor Center’s Pathways to Tech Initiative, this program is designed for people with non-traditional tech backgrounds.
+This program is designed for people with non-traditional tech backgrounds.

 Details